The areas of the "Design" module

 influences the text format in the table cells of the column.

-Show CSS properties in dialog
+Display CSS properties in the dialog

 Background